MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 # The new Microsoft Teams desktop client

 The new Microsoft Teams, the latest version of the Microsoft Teams desktop client is now available.

->[!Note]
->This release is strictly a new desktop client.
-No changes have been made in how the service works and the backend remains the same.
-There is no new mobile app (iOS or Android) as the new Teams is focused on desktop, web, and VDI.

 The Teams app has been rebuilt from the ground up, and you can now preview the next evolution of Microsoft Teams.
 The new Teams desktop client offers you: